letoram/arcan/src/a12/net/HACKING.md

 - [16]      channel-id      : uint8
 - [17]      command         : uint8

 The last-seen are used both as a timing channel and to determine drift.

 If the two sides start drifting outside a certain window, measures to reduce bandwidth should be taken, including increasing compression parameters, lowering sample- and frame- rates, cancelling ongoing frames, merging / delaying input events, scaling window sizes, ...
 If they still keep drifting, show a user notice and destroy the channel.
 The drift window should also be used with a safety factor to determine the sequence number at which rekeying occurs.

-The entropy contents can be used as input to the mix pool of a local CSPRNG to balance out the risc of a locally weak entroy pool.
-When initializing the cipher state, it acts as the nonce AFTER the session key has been established.
+The entropy contents can be used as input to the mix pool of a local CSPRNG to balance out the risk of a runtime-compromised entropy pool.
+For multiple HELLO roundtrips doing x25519 exchange, the entropy field is also used for cipher nonce.

 The channel ID will have a zero- value for the first channel, and after negotiation via [define-channel], specify the channel the command effects.
 Discard messages to an unused channel (within reasonable tolerances) as asynch- races can happen with data in-flight during channel tear-down from interleaving.

 ### command = 0, hello
 - [18]      Version major : uint8 (shmif-version until 1.0)
 - [19]      Version minor : uint8 (shmif-version until 1.0)
-- [20]      Encryption    : uint8
+- [20]      Mode          : uint8
 - [21+ 32]  x25519 Pk     : blob

-The hello message contains key-material for normal DH-25519, but this effect is modulated with the flag.
+The hello message contains key-material for normal x25519, according to the Mode byte [20].

 Accepted encryption values:
 0 : no-exchange - Keep using the shared secret key for all communication

 1 : X25519 direct - Authenticate supplied Pk, return server Pk and switch
-auth and cipher to computed session key.
+auth and cipher to computed session key for all subsequent packets.

 2 : X25519 nested - Supplied Pk is ephemeral, return ephemeral Pk, switch
 to computed session key and treat next hello as direct.